-Pests: Small flies such as Fungus Gnats can be annoying as they have a long life of just whizzing around a terrarium.
+Other pests: Small flies such as Fungus Gnats can be annoying as they have a long life of just whizzing around a terrarium.
 They can never be seen whilst planting a terrarium and usually reside in plant soil.
 The best way to reduce this is to remove as much soil from the plant roots as possible to reduce the miniature eggs before planting back into the terrarium.
 If however you still get flies they will not kill your plants, but are annoying to watch.
 Open your lid, let the terrarium almost dry out completely and that should reduce them by far.
 If they still return, repeat above step and you can remove plants and wash their roots and place them into a pot with fresh potting mix soil until you solved the terrarium fly issue.
 Once flies gone, re-water your terrarium and re-plant up.

 Plants growing too tall: Not so much a problem, it means your terrarium is doing very well, so congratulations first of all.
 Open the lid and prune the stems back using scissors being careful of course.
 Or you can remove the larger plant into a bigger terrarium and replace with smaller terrarium plant instead.

 Terrarium plants bending and stretching out: The terrarium needs more natural light.
 Move it to a brighter spot but avoid direct Sunlight.

 Bonsai tree trunk has white spots: This is just small specks of mould.
 Open the lid for a few hours to air out and wipe off the offending mould from the trunk using a clean cloth.
 Do not use a brush as you will likely spread the spores to other plants.